SuicideCatt/configs/README.md

-# My configurations for zsh and Doom Emacs
+# My configurations for zsh and LunarVim

 For install on Arch based systems:
 ```sh